GuillermoDuarte888/MecaChess-Robotic-Arm/README.md

 7. The values will be displayed below the code in the mentioned order.
 8. Clarification: Adjust the colors as many times as necessary by clicking on each of them, keeping in mind that it will only take the values when you press "v".

-# Load Values in the Functions Cell
+# Load the Values into the Functions Cell

 1. Go to the cell titled **🔶FUNCTION CODES USED🔶**.
 2. Load the values obtained from the calibration in the following format, following the order: